Sample-return mission: Planetary protection

 Planetary protection aims to prevent biological contamination of both the target celestial body and the Earth in the case of sample-return missions.
 A sample return from Mars or other location with the potential to host life is a category V mission under COSPAR, which directs to the containment of any unsterilized sample returned to Earth.
 This is because it is unknown what the effects such hypothetical life would be on humans or the biosphere of Earth.
-For this reason, Carl Sagan and Joshua Lederberg argued in the 1970s that we should do sample-return missions classified as category V missions with extreme caution, and later studies by the NRC and ESF agreed.
+For this reason, Carl Sagan and Joshua Lederberg argued in the 1970s that sample-return missions classified as category V should be performed with extreme caution, and later studies by the NRC and ESF agreed.

 Sample-return missions

 First missions

 Apollo 11 was the first mission to return extraterrestrial samples.